APPLICATION INFORMATION

 We have adopted the recommendations of both the AAMC and Academic Alliance of Internal Medicine including the following regarding In-Person Visits: Without further evaluation of safeguards to maintain equity for applicants, AAIM recommends against in-person visits as part of the interview process, including in-person interviews, open houses, or program-sponsored second looks.
 Of note, applicants retain the option to visit cities, communities, and institutions on their own.

 The interview day is designed to provide you with a clear picture of our training program and includes multiple opportunities to ask questions of our residents, program leadership, and faculty.
-In the spirit of fairness to all applicants, post-interview communications or second look visits will not impact an applicant’s ranking.
+In the spirit of fairness to all applicants, second look visits will not impact an applicant’s ranking.
 On interview day, applicants will be provided contact information for program representatives for questions that arise after the interview.

 Upcoming Events